“Men of Morehouse, now, more than ever, our students need the involvement of our Alumni.”

 Our Mission + Vision

-The Mission of the Morehouse College National Alumni Association is to support and further the ideals and interests of Morehouse College, via varied programs by regional and local chapters throughout the world under the direction of the national headquarters.
+The mission of the Morehouse College National Alumni Association (MCNAA) is to support and further the ideals and interests of Morehouse College.
+In partnership with leaders at the national, regional and local level we provide services and support to our alumni, students and the larger Morehouse family through a variety of programs and initiatives.

 The Association is divided into 9 geographic regions: